-Innovatively, however the Grammar, Broad, STEM and Access Pathways model at Thomas Gainsborough School allows students to follow a curriculum that plays to their strengths, aptitudes, interests and needs from Year 7.
+Innovatively, however the Grammar, Arts, STEM and Access Pathways model at Thomas Gainsborough School allows students to follow a curriculum that plays to their strengths, aptitudes, interests and needs from Year 7.

 All subject areas are represented in each of these four pathways; the Grammar Pathway has a greater emphasis on Humanities and Languages whilst the STEM Pathway sees a greater emphasis on Science and Technology.

-The Broad curriculum follows a pattern typical of most secondary schools.
+The Arts curriculum follows a pattern typical of most secondary schools.
 For more information about the make up of the pathways, please see the KS3 Pathways page.